-Both a consumer proposal and bankruptcy are considered insolvency, therefore both will impact your credit rating.
+Both a consumer proposal and bankruptcy are considered insolvency options, therefore both will impact your credit rating.
 If you were to do a consumer proposal, your credit rating will show as an R9 on your credit report while you are making payments.
 Once you have completed your consumer proposal, your credit rating will be an R7 for 3 years after completion, or 6 years after you filed your consumer proposal.
-If you were to file for bankruptcy, your credit rating will be an R9 for 6-7 years after being discharged.
+If you were to file for bankruptcy, your credit rating will be an R9 for about 6-7 years after being discharged.
 However, if it is your second time filing for bankruptcy, your credit rating will be an R9 for 14 years.

 What if I default on my consumer proposal or bankruptcy payments?

-Insolvency should be a last resort
+Insolvency should be considered carefully with a professional